Anupriya1729/InterviewExperiences/BNY Mellon.md

 2. Tell me about your favorite algorithms, explain one of them, and write the code for the same.
 3. What is a BST, what are other types of trees.
 4. Theoretical questions based on the Graph data structure.
    What are the most important things in Graph theory?
    Where graph traversals algorithms are used?
 Tell about different traversal algorithms and write the order of printing of nodes in the inorder and pre-order traversal.
 5. Some general questions.
-6. Any questions for me?
+6. Any questions for me ?
 </pre>
 <pre>
 <h2>ROUND 2 (Codepair on Hackerrank) 1 hour</h2>